A cinnamon-kissed coconut loaf cake packed with bits of flaked coconut. Inspired by the classic Bill Granger recipe from "Australian Food."

 Instructions

-- In a small bowl, whisk together eggs, milk and vanilla.
+- In a small bowl, whisk together the 2 large eggs, 1 ½ cups whole milk, and 1 teaspoon pure vanilla extract.

-- In a medium bowl, sift together flours, salt, baking powder, cinnamon and sugar.
-Add coconut and stir to mix.
-Make a well in the center, pour in egg mixture, then stir wet and dry ingredients together until just combined.
-Add butter and stir until just smooth — be careful not to overmix.
+- In a medium bowl, sift together 2 ½ cups all purpose flour, 1 cup sugar, 2 teaspoons baking powder, ¼ teaspoon fine sea salt, 1 ½ teaspoons ground cinnamonand sugar.
+Add 1 ½ cups unsweetened flaked coconut and stir to mix.
+Make a well in the center, pour in the egg mixture, then stir wet and dry ingredients together until just combined.
+Add butter and stir until just smooth.

-- Spread batter in pan and sprinkle with the raw sugar if using.
-Place cake in oven and bake until a toothpick inserted into the center comes out clean, anywhere from 1 to 1 ¼ hours -- mine took one hour.
-Cool in pan five minutes, before turning out onto a cooling rack to cool completely.
+- Pour the batter into the pan smooth the top.
+Place in the oven and bake until a toothpick inserted into the center comes out clean, about 1 to 1 ¼ hours.
+Remove from the oven and cool in the pan for five minutes before turning out onto a cooling rack to cool completely.

 Vule Dabetic says